trycourier/courier-ios/Docs/Authentication.md

                 </a>
             </td>
             <td align="left">
-                Needs authentication in order to view the messages associated with the current user.
+                Needs authentication to view inbox messages that belong to a user.
             </td>
         </tr>
         <tr width="600px">